FAQs: Online Application Process

 I uploaded the wrong document by mistake, how can I delete it?

 You need to click the delete button which is the red circle with the ‘X’ marked on it.
 It doesn’t show up until you move to the next page after uploading your document(s), so move to the next page, then return to the page where the red ‘x’ will appear and simply delete the file.

 I am trying to upload a document but it is telling me it is the wrong format.

-- Firstly check that you have successfully converted your document to PDF sometimes it may not work.
+- Firstly check that you have successfully converted your document to PDF as sometimes it may not have worked.
 It should read .pdf in the file name.